SachsLab/OpenMER/docs/usage-instructions.md

-For easier running:
-* Make a shortcut to `mysql\bin\mysqld.exe`.
-* Make a shortcut to `WPy64-3850\scripts\NeuroportDBS.bat`

 First run the `mysqld` binary by double-clicking its shortcut.
 Then do the same for the `NeuroportDBS` batch file.

 Additional details follow.